 To hide filters that you don’t use just slide them to the left.
 Once filters are hidden, the button below the Shutter Speed dial displays how many filters are hidden.
-Tap this button to display the hidden filters with a dark background, and slide them to left again to unhide them.
-When you finish unhiding filters, click the red button to exit unhide mode before continuing to use the ND calculator.
+Tap this button to display the hidden filters with a dark background, and slide them to left again to unhide them if

 On the Links tab, we’ve included a scrolling list linking to in-depth articles on Hyperfocal Distance, Understanding Neutral Density Filters, Understanding Exposure Value, and Circle of Confusion, as well as links to our Podcast and Blog, which has been released weekly for more than twelve years.
 There are links to email us directly or use our web contact form to ask general photography questions or send questions or suggestions for the app.
 We think we have all bases covered, but for example, if you own a Neutral Density filter that is not listed, let us know and we’ll consider adding them in a future update.

 There are two multi-page help sections with detailed information to help you understand the Depth of Field calculator, the Neutral Density calculator, and the Exposure Shift Calculator.
 Just swipe through the pages and tap Done to return to the Help tab.
 Along with the linked articles, you’ll fully understand these topics in no time.

 Whether you are just getting started or a seasoned professional, we think you’ll find these two calculators in one app invaluable.

 Pick up your copy of Photographer’s Friend from the App Store today!

 Note that it is no longer possible to buy iOS apps on a PC.
 Please click through to the App Store on an iOS device and opt to open the link in the App Store app to buy Photographer’s Friend.